-Data read from a remote device is stored in a local object when received.
-Data written to a remote device is taken from a local object when sent.
+The SNMP Client is used to read and write (Get and Set) data in other SNMP devices.
+Data read from a remote SNMP device is stored in a local object when received.
+Data written to a remote SNMP device is taken from a local object when sent.
+The local objects are the same collection of objects that are accessible to BACnet or to other SNMP devices via the Babel Buster's own MIB.

-10.1 Modbus TCP Device Configuration
+12.1 SNMP Device Configuration